Why use websites?

 Ask yourself: who put up the information, when was it put up, why is it there, and is it possible to verify the information with another source?

 Before you start to search, take the time to read over the 6 Criteria for Websites put together by the Dalhousie University Libraries.
 Be prepared to hunt for the answers.
 You may need to look at both the top and the bottom of the web page, find the About or Home pages, or truncate back the URL address.

-Tip: To truncate, go to the address box at the top of your browser, delete all characters after the last slash ( / ) and press Enter to see if you can discover more information about the site.
-Continue for each slash ( / ) in the address.
+To find out more, try going to the address box at the top of your browser.
+Delete all characters after the last slash ( / ) and press the “Enter” key to see if you can discover more information about the site.
+Repeat this process for each slash ( / ) in the address.